 College of the Arts at Kennesaw State University

-The Wilson Building is also home to the Zuckerman Museum of Art’s Fine Arts Gallery; it regularly features student exhibitions and the Annual Faculty Art Exhibition.
+The Wilson Building is also home to the Zuckerman Museum of Art’s Fine Arts Gallery; it regularly features student exhibitions.

 The Studio Theater, located next to the Stillwell, is an intimate laboratory theatre used for classes and experimental and contemporary productions.